ash2star/authLevelPoC/README.md

     de/linuxdozent/gittest

 After you've created the package right click on the gittest package and choose **Syncronize with GitHub**.
 Provide your GitHub credentials to allow the HANA system to read your GitHub repositories.
 As you can't specify a GitHub repository URL you have to clone the project so you have it in your repository list.
 Then coose the cloned repository and GitHub branch **master**.
 Click **Fetch** to retreive the content.
 After that step you have to activate the artifacts.
 Try a right click **activate all**.
 If that fails start with the BOOK.hdbdd file in the data package and work your way through.

+To enable the anonymous access you have to assign your admin user the role **sap.hana.xs.admin.roles::SQLCCAdministrator**.
+Then you can access the XS Admin tool at **/sap/hana/xs/admin/index.html#/package/de.linuxdozent.gittest.anonymous/sqlcc/anonymous** and there the entry **anonymous.xssqlcc** should be visible.
+Click on **Edit** and tick the **Active** checkbox and **Save** the settings.

-Now add the de.linuxdozent.gittest.roles::admin role to your development user and the de.linuxdozent.gittest.roles::public role to a new user.
+Now add the role **de.linuxdozent.gittest.roles::admin** to your development user and the role **de.linuxdozent.gittest.roles::public** to a new user.
 Don't use your S- or P-User as username if you want to use Application-to-Application Single Sign On (App2AppSSO) with automatic user generation.
 It will cause an user already exists error.
 Try what you can do with the /de/linuxdozent/gittest/odata/service.xsodata service using a tool like Postman.
 Then give /de/linuxdozent/gittest/odatapublic/service.xsodata a try.

 ## Application-to-Application Single Sign On (App2AppSSO)